Tutorials for the in-game System Mechanics of God Eater 3.

 **There is a way to give Burst 3 to yourself using the Engage Link system explained later in this post.

 Burst Arts are essentially special moves that are outlets for your main source of melee damage.
 You can equip three different types of Burst Arts onto Ground, Step and Jump attacks respectively.
 This means you effectively have 3 kinds of special moves to use during battles.

 Each Burst Art can be leveled up by using it repeatedly and the more you level up different Burst Arts, the more unlock for each weapon type.
 As an individual Burst Art increases in Level, it’s effectiveness increases as well.
-Thankfully, unlocking all the Burst Arts on a weapon isn’t an intensive task as it is getting them all to Level 5 which is their max level.
+Level 5 is the max burst Art level.

 Burst Arts can greatly change the way you would play a weapon so its highly recommended that players really experiment with different Burst Arts and find what suits their playstyles.
 There is a training mode room that can be reached from the Burst Art Edit screen by pressing the Options button.
 Use this to mix and match your Burst Arts until you find a set you like.

 Accompanying Burst Arts, are Burst Art Effects.
 These are additional effects tacked on to the core Burst Art that change the after-effect of the attack.
-Fire off projectiles or pillars of light, create energy beams, explosions or send a shockwave through the ground.
+You can fire off projectiles or pillars of light, create energy beams, explosions or send a shockwave through the ground.

 Burst Art Effects add another layer of customization to Burst Arts that players are encouraged to experiment with.
 Even if you have the Burst Arts you like on the weapon you like, you can still edit those Burst Arts further by changing what they do how they attack.